 If the staff asks you to, wear gloves.
 Take any other steps you are asked to follow to help prevent infection.

-Wash the person’s clothes, bed linen, and towels separately.
+Wash the person’s clothes, bed linens, and towels separately.
 Use hot water.
 Use both detergent and liquid bleach.

 Disinfect surfaces in the person’s room.
 This includes the phone, light switches, and remote controls.

-Use warm water and plenty of soap.
+Use water (cold or warm) and plenty of soap.
 Rub your hands together well.

-Clean the whole hand.
-Wash under nails, between fingers, and up the wrists.
+Clean your whole hand.
+Wash under nails, between fingers, and up your wrists.